Sabrina Harman

 Sabrina D. Harman (born January 5, 1978) is an American former soldier who was court-martialed by the United States Army for prisoner abuse after the 2003–2004 Abu Ghraib prisoner abuse scandal.
 Along with other soldiers of her Army Reserve unit, the 372nd Military Police Company, she was accused of allowing and inflicting physical and psychological abuse on Iraqi detainees in Abu Ghraib prison, a notorious prison in Baghdad during the United States' occupation of Iraq.

 Harman was convicted of maltreatment of detainees, conspiracy to maltreat detainees, and dereliction of duty.
 She was sentenced to six months in prison, forfeiture of all her pay and benefits, demoted, and given a bad conduct discharge.

-Harman was imprisoned in the Naval Consolidated Brig, Miramar in San Diego, California.
+She was imprisoned in the Naval Consolidated Brig, Miramar in San Diego, California.

+Harman consistently acknowledged a fear that the abuses being committed at Abu Ghraib, both during her time at the facility, and afterwards during her sentencing, would be a cause for the rise of further radicalization in the region, as would later be seen in the formation of groups such as ISIL.

 Early life and education

-Harman was born in Lorton, Virginia.
-Her father was a homicide detective, and the family often saw photos of dead people at crime scenes.
-Harman's mother, Robin, has been described as a "forensics buff".
+Sabrina D. Harman was born on January 5, 1978, in Lorton, Virginia.
+Her father was a homicide detective.
 Harman graduated from Robert E. Lee High School in Springfield, Virginia.

-Career
+Military career

-After the September 11, 2001 attacks, Harman joined the Army Reserves and was assigned to the Cresaptown, Maryland-based 372nd Military Police company.
-Harman worked for a time as an assistant manager at Papa John's Pizza in Alexandria, Virginia, before her company was activated for duty in Iraq in February 2003, and was deployed to Fort Lee, Virginia for additional training; however, this was in combat support, not I/R (military jargon for "internment and resettlement").
-While Harman acknowledged that she knew there was a lot of wrong being done, she claims she knew nothing about there being any official rules about prisoner treatment, such as the Geneva Conventions.
+After the September 11, 2001 attacks, Harman joined the Army Reserve and was assigned to the Cresaptown, Maryland-based 372nd Military Police company.
+Harman worked for a time as an assistant manager at Papa John's Pizza in Alexandria, Virginia, before her company was activated for duty in Iraq in February 2003, and was deployed to Fort Lee, Virginia for additional training; however, this was in combat support, not internment and resettlement.

-Harman's response

-A letter home quoted in The New Yorker:

-As quoted in The Washington Post:
+Harman, an MP, was stationed at Abu Ghraib as a guard.

+Abu Ghraib facility

+Harman was the second soldier to be tried for mistreating prisoners at Abu Ghraib.
+She was depicted in several of the most notorious photos taken at Abu Ghraib in late October and early November 2003, and she is accused of taking other pictures.

+In late October 2003, Harman wrote to Kelly Bryant, her roommate in Virginia whom she called her "wife" (as quoted by The New Yorker, confessing her role in the abuse and expressing her discomfort with the experience).

+Harman explained that her Military Police unit deferred to practices already being conducted by military officers and civilian contractors present at the facility:

 [She] said she was assigned to break down prisoners for interrogation.
 "They would bring in one to several prisoners at a time already hooded and cuffed," Harman said in interviews by e-mail this week from Baghdad.
 "The job of the MP was to keep them awake, make it hell so they would talk."
 She said her military police unit took direction from the military intelligence officers in charge of the facility and from civilian contractors there who conducted interrogations.